heatherjzhou/ClipperQTL/README.md

 ```

 Note that `callSigGeneSNPPairs()` only provides a rudimentary analysis
 of significant gene-SNP pairs.
-For a more careful analysis, you may try
+For a more in-depth analysis, you may try
 fine-mapping methods such as SuSiE (2020).

 ## Citation